Evenwyne/programming-univbasics-3-method-return-values/README.md

 What do you expect the return value of the above method to be?
 Using IRB, copy and paste the above method and call it.

-You may have expected the return value to be "Guy Fieri".
+You may have expected the return value to be "Guy Fieri."
 His name is the last line of the method. *However*, the return value of the above method is actually `=> Martha Stewart`!